carpentries-incubator/workflows-nextflow/_episodes/08-nfcore.md

 ~~~
 {: .language-bash}

-> ## System configuratiom profile
+> ## Software configuration profile
-> Note that you will typically still need to combine this with a > configuration profile for your system - e.g. `-profile test,docker`.
+> Note that you will typically still need to combine this with a software configuration profile for your system - e.g.
+> `-profile test,docker`.
-> Running with the test profile is a great way to confirm that you have > Nextflow configured properly for your system before attempting to run with real data
+> Running with the test profile is a great way to confirm that you have
+> Nextflow configured properly for your system before attempting to run with real data
 {: .callout}

 ## Using nf-core pipelines offline